nick-tucci/nick-tucci/README.md

 Hi!
 I'm Nick, a Data Analyst with an interest in transforming raw data into insights.

 🌱 I am skilled in SQL and Excel.
 I enjoy learning new technologies and deepening my expertise in those I already know.
-😄 Outside the tech world I enjoy spending time outside, hiking, canoeing, snowboarding, reading, exercising, playing video games, and reading.
+😄 Outside the tech world I enjoy spending time outside, hiking, canoeing, snowboarding, exercising, playing video games, and reading.

 Thank you for visiting my page.
 Below are some of the SQL projects I have completed.